 “In Nepal, we have over 6,000 rivers and streams, so why can’t we save just one and keep it freeflowing?” he asks.
 “The Karnali is a very special river – flowing from the Tibetan Plateau to the Gangetic Plains.”
 He points out that India’s plans to build megadams on the Karnali are tantamount to shooting itself in the foot since the river is a major tributary of the Ganges.
 In fact, over 70% of the Ganges flow comes from Nepal’s rivers.

 “In Nepal, we have huge potential for generating energy from rivers but we need to look at what prosperity means.
 To make the country prosperous, do we really need to kill all these rivers?” he says.
 He points to tourism as Nepal’s major income earner – most of which is based on the natural beauty of the country and its wildlife.
 He suggests creating a Karnali River National Park, taking in the river and a corridor of land along its length, running from the Nepal border with Tibet, all the way to Bardia and the Indian border, where the Karnali empties into the Ganges.
-That’s the only way, he believes, that the Karnali can retain its majestic wilderness.
+This could be Nepal’s first Wild And Scenic River, he says, alluding to innovative legislation (the Wild and Scenic Rivers Act) that protects sections of rivers in the US from any development such as dams.
+Creating a ‘Sacred River Corridor’ is the only way, he believes, that the Karnali can retain its majestic wilderness.

 –This feature first appeared in modified form in Action Asia Magazine, Hong Kong, September-October 2017 issue.